nmemranhussain/simple_multi_regression_in_R/README.md

 ## Methodology
 - Simple Linear Regression models are developed for each individual predictor.
 - Multiple Regression is used to evaluate the combined influence of all predictors.
+- To assess the overall model fit, the individual contributions of predictors and to identify the most influential predictors to refine the model for optimal performance, both the coefficient of determination (R²) and the coefficient of partial determination (CPD) are calculated.
 - All results are reported with a minimum precision of four decimal places, using an alpha level of .05 for statistical tests.

 ## Key Findings